Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology

-Turning now to arbitrary intervals $[u,v]$ of $L$, we use the fact that $v$ is an upper bound for the set $S$ all of the atoms of $[u,v]$, implying that the join of all of the elements of $S$ is contained in $[u,v]$.
-Theorem ~\ref{pseudo=join} ensures that this join equals the pseudo-join of these same elements.
-This allows the above argument to be applied more generally to arbitrary intervals $[u,v]$ by applying our above argument for the case with $u= \hat{0}$ now instead to the subposet $[u,v] \cap F_S $; by definition of $F_S$, the face $F_S$ also will include the pseudo-join of any set of atoms of $[u,v]$, just as needed.
+Turning now to arbitrary intervals $[u,v]$ of $Q$, we now assume $Q$ is a lattice.
+The fact that $v$ is an upper bound for the set $S$ of atoms of $[u,v]$ implies that the join of the elements of $S$ is contained in $[u,v]$.
+Theorem ~\ref{pseudo=join} ensures that this join equals the pseudo-join of the elements of $S$, hence that the pseudo-join is also in the interval.
+These observations allow the argument above to be applied to the interval $[u,v]$.

-The same proof applied to the dual poset yields the desired analogous statements for pseudo-meets of coatoms in all of $L$ as well as in any interval $[u,v]$. \end{proof}
+The same proof applied to the dual poset yields the desired analogous statements for pseudo-meets of coatoms in all of $Q$ as well as in any interval $[u,v]$. \end{proof}

-\begin{cor} Let $P$ be a simple polytope and let $\bc $ a generic cost vector such that $G(P,\bc )$ is the Hasse diagram of a poset $L$.
-Then the subposet of $L$ consisting of all pseudo-joins of atoms (resp. pseudo-meets of coatoms) is a Boolean lattice $B_{|A|}$ for $A$ the set of atoms (resp. coatoms).
-If $L$ is a lattice, then this same property holds for each interval $[u,v]$ in $L$. \end{cor}
+\begin{cor} Let $P$ be a simple polytope and let $\bc $ be a generic cost vector such that $G(P,\bc )$ is the Hasse diagram of a poset $Q$.
+Then the subposet of $Q$ consisting of all pseudo-joins of atoms (resp. pseudo-meets of coatoms) is a Boolean lattice $B_{|A|}$ for $A$ the set of atoms (resp. coatoms) of $Q$.
+If $Q$ is a lattice, then this same property holds for each interval $[u,v]$ in $Q$. \end{cor}